 Lawn

 Lawns form part of the urban landscape in any municipality.
-The Ville de Saint-Lambert therefore has a few rules in this regard to ensure a pleasant environment.
+The Ville de Saint-Lambert therefore has a few tips and rules in this regard to ensure a pleasant environment.

 Watering isn’t always necessary to have a lush, green lawn.
 Here are a few simple tips to keeping your lawn healthy, while using as little potable water as possible: